 - Potential ability to better manage your capitalized assets

 - Our independent analysis, which we will provide, and which can be used in the event of IRS scrutiny

 Our firm will develop a thorough cost-segregation report documenting the methodology and tax positions involved.
 To accomplish this, we conduct an on-site property inspection, examine project blueprints, review contractor pays applications, analyze invoices, interview contractors and other personnel, apply standard industry benchmarks, utilize architects and engineers where needed, and perform a host of related tasks.

 How to Get Started

-Prior to performing any billable work, we like to perform a preliminary review in order to estimate potential tax savings.
+Prior to performing any billable work, we prefer performing a preliminary review in order to estimate potential tax savings.
 After our review, we will then deliver a proposal to you, the fees for which will be determined by the amount of time and expenses necessary to achieve the potential tax savings for each project.
-Generally, the first year tax savings alone will exceed our proposed fees many times over.
+Generally, the first-year tax savings alone will exceed our proposed fees many times over.